 Although many children do secure a place at the first preference secondary school, this is not always possible if there are more applications for a school than there are places available.
 When this happens, places will be offered by applying the oversubscription criteria.
-You are strongly advised to provide preferences for the three different secondary schools you would like your child to attend as this provides you with the best chance of getting your child into a secondary school you want.
+You are strongly advised to provide preferences for the three different secondary schools you would like your child to attend as this provides you with the best chance of getting your child into a secondary school of your choice.
 Remember if you want your child to attend their catchment secondary school, you must include this as one of your preferences.
-In both Horsham and Worthing, we are in the final stages of agreeing additional options for parents from 2021 with the potential change in character of both The Forest School and St Andrew's CE High School to admit girls alongside boys from September 2021.
-Both schools will be able to explain in more detail how they are planning to meet the needs of girls as they become co-educational schools.
+Where we are unable to meet one of your preferences we will allocate a place at the catchment school where possible, or at the next nearest school to your home address where there is space if the catchment school is full.

-It is really important that you apply by the national deadline of 31 October 2020.
+It is really important that you apply by the national deadline of 31 October 2023.
 Applying after this deadline may significantly affect the secondary school that can be offered.
 I wish your son or daughter the very best for when they start at their new school.